About Henry Patton

 The Henry Patton Scholarships

-The Henry Patton Scholarships are awarded on the basis of academic merit to students pursuing degrees in electrical engineering or computer engineering at the College of Engineering and Computer Science of the University of Michigan-Dearborn.
+The Henry Patton Scholarships are awarded on the basis of academic merit to students pursuing degrees in electrical engineering, computer engineering, or robotics engineering at the College of Engineering and Computer Science of the University of Michigan-Dearborn.

 Patton Scholarships may be awarded to students at all class levels, based on academic merit.
 For incoming freshmen, for example, the high school grades and ACT scores are important factors.
 Multiple awards of differing amounts are granted each year and are used toward tuition costs.
 No separate application is necessary.